How to get the best deals on flights: 17 expert tips to find cheap flights in 2023

-Knowing how to get the best deals on flights can be the difference between booking that big trip or staying at home for the summer.
-But this is easier said than done this year with a number of factors pushing flight prices up.
+Knowing how to get the best deals on flights can be the difference between booking that big trip or staying at home.
+But finding those elusive cheap flights is easier said than done, especially as air fares continue to rise.

 1. Be as flexible as possible

-Airline prices can vary greatly, especially around the peak season and big holidays such as Christmas and Easter.
+Airline prices can massively vary, especially around the peak season and big holidays such as Christmas and Easter.
 If you don’t have set travel dates, you can take advantage of cheaper flights.

-Travel sites and tools can also help you identify when the best times to travel are.
-“Use Google Flights, Skyscanner, or your favourite search tool to look at a wide range of dates and times,” says the author of Winning the Airfare Game (opens in new tab), Charles McCool.
+Travel sites and tools can also help you identify the best (and cheapest) times to travel.
+“Use Google Flights, Skyscanner, or your favorite search tool to look at a wide range of dates and times,” says the author of Winning the Airfare Game (opens in new tab), Charles McCool.

 “Expand the geographic range to open yourself to more flight deals.
 Compare one-way flight options to a return journey,” he adds.

-2. Avoid flying during the peak season if you can
+2. Avoid flying during peak season if you can

 A pro tip is to also check when the peak season is for the destination you're looking to visit.
 This might be different from your home country, so it’s worth researching or speaking to a travel agent to get expert advice.

 Different countries are also best visited at different times of the year and this will obviously have an impact on flight prices.
-For example, Christmas in New York is going to be far more expensive than travelling at the start of the year.
-Travelling in the shoulder season can also save you money on hotels as well as flights.
+For example, Christmas in New York is going to be far more expensive than traveling at the start of the year.
+Traveling in the shoulder season can also save you money on hotels as well as flights.

 “Check when peak season is for the destination you are visiting and try and go during alternative seasons," says award-winning travel blogger Binny Shah from Binny's Food and Travel (opens in new tab).
-“For example, Kenya and Tanzania are the best places to visit in October or November as safaris are cheaper outside of the peak season of July to September,” she adds.
+“For example, Kenya and Tanzania are the best places to visit in October or November as safaris are cheaper outside of the peak season of July to September."

 3. Book your flight early - but not too early

-“With long-haul international trips, begin watching trends 8-9 months in advance and plan to book your travel around 7-8 months before,” Dittakavi recommends.
+“With long-haul international trips, begin watching trends 8-9 months in advance and plan to book your travel around 7-8 months before.”

 4. Consider booking indirect flights

-A favourite hack of travel author Charles McCool's to get the best deals on flights is to break long or pricey routes into separate flights, such as New York to Paris to Cape Town.
+A favorite hack of travel author Charles McCool is to break long or pricey routes into separate flights, such as New York to Paris to Cape Town.

-“By buying separate return (round trip) tickets, I can choose from more airlines, pick better-scheduled flights, save money, plus create a stopover vacation in the interim destination,” McCool explains.
+“By buying separate return (round trip) tickets, I can choose from more airlines, pick better-scheduled flights, save money, plus create a stopover vacation in the interim destination,” Charles explains.

 Travel writer Lavina Dsouza from the Continent Hop (opens in new tab) agrees, “In some instances, with companies like Emirates, you can extend your stay in countries like Dubai and fly on a day with lower airfare after enjoying a mini-vacation."

-“Local flight providers may have better prices, which may not be available on metasearch engines,” explains Dsouza.
-Meaning you could fly to Bangkok with one airline and then continue your onwards travel in Thailand with a domestic airline such as AirAsia.
+“Local flight providers may have better prices, which may not be available on metasearch engines,” explains Lavina.
+Meaning you could fly to Bangkok with one airline and then continue your onward travel in Thailand with a domestic airline such as AirAsia.

 5. Search for cheap flights on Google Flights

-"Use search engines such as Google Flights (opens in new tab), which can show you the cheapest fares by destination and carrier," suggest Travel Editor Rob Burgess.
+"Use search engines such as Google Flights (opens in new tab), which can show you the cheapest fares by destination and carrier," suggests Travel Editor Rob Burgess.

 "Google Flights is the most powerful travel search engine on the planet," says cheap flight expert Mike Ferraco (opens in new tab).

 “You can view flight prices across a range of dates, which means you'll always find the cheapest day to fly.
-My favourite feature is the price drop alert, which allows you to set up an email notification as soon as your flight price drops," Ferraco adds.
+My favorite feature is the price drop alert, which allows you to set up an email notification as soon as your flight price drops," Mike adds.